jovansgit/Hourly-Energy-Consumption/README.md

 * Can we identify any trends in energy consumption?

 ### <a name="DescriptionOfSourceData"></a> Description of our Source Data
+We are using a data set from Kaggle which contains Date Time and Mega Watts of energy consumed to seed our database.
+This data set spans from 2004-2018.
+For data after 2018, we are using the EIA API.
+We will also use population and regional temperature data gathered from Visual Crossings and Open Weather API's.

 ### <a name="Approach"></a> Approach: